EBR to open distribution site to provide hospitals more personal protective equipment

 "We're calling on businesses, industries and medical and dental offices that are closed or not performing certain procedures to donate their protective equipment that can be utilized in hospitals," said Broome.

-The site is expected to open Friday with the first deliveries going out as early as Monday.
-Hours of operation will be 9 to 11 a.m.
+The site's hours of operation will be 9 to 11 a.m.
 Monday-Friday.

 The site will not be open to the public, only commercial businesses bringing donations.